Understanding your options

 Leaving practice

-If you are leaving practice, there are considerations that you must take into account before your leave date.
-Please submit applications to cancel your registration or convert to non-practising registration at least two weeks before your intended leave date.
+If you are leaving practice, please submit applications to cancel your or convert to licence at least two weeks before your intended leave date.
 BCCNM cannot backdate applications.
-If you cancel your registration, you may be eligible for a refund on your registration fee.
+If you cancel your licence, you may be eligible for a refund on your licence fee.
+Your options:

 -